carrionalfredo/Spaceship-Titanic/README.md

 side           0.005271
 vip            0.000303
 ```
-And the quantity of unique values for categorical variables is:
+The quantity of unique values for categorical variables is:

 ```python
 passengerid    8693
 homeplanet        4